SoFi vs Robinhood 2026: Which Investing Platform Actually Wins?

 Security & Regulatory Track Record

-Both platforms are FINRA-regulated broker-dealers covered by SIPC up to $500,000 ($250,000 cash).
-Both offer 2FA.
-SoFi is also a federally chartered bank (since 2022), which adds a layer of regulatory oversight worth noting.
+Both are FINRA-regulated broker-dealers with SIPC coverage up to $500,000 ($250,000 cash).
+Both support 2FA.
+Plus, SoFi is a federally chartered bank (as of 2022), which brings another layer of regulatory oversight to the table.

-Edge: SoFi on regulatory track record and banking-level oversight.
+Edge: SoFi on regulatory history and bank-level oversight.

 Pros and Cons